hyperburn777/AIProjects/README.md

 - 3D Euclidean distance calculations
 - Input/Output: Reads coordinates from input.txt and writes the optimal path to output.txt

-For implementation details and constraints, refer to the assignment PDF.
+For implementation details and constraints, refer to the assignment PDF in `1-GeneticAlgo`.

 ## Project 2: Little-Go Agent